 On your Instagram it is very evident that galleries and exhibitions are a big part of your life, what is the best gallery/exhibition you have been to?

-There was this exhibition that I went to at the Saatchi Gallery last year.
+There was this exhibition that I went to at the Saatchi Gallery in 2019.
 It was a virtual reality experience that focused on the connection between the human world and a natural world.
 As you placed your VR headset on, you’re transported to this beautiful, alternate forest that had a giant Sequoia tree planted in the middle.
-What I liked about this exhibition was a surreal experience.
-You could see when you would breathe out, not like you would on a cold day, but as if you were breathing and had some sort of thermo vision.
+What I liked about this exhibition was the surreal experience.
+You could see when you would breathe out, not like you would on a cold day, but, as if I you were breathing and had some sort of thermo vision.
 It felt like you were really in an alternate universe although physically you hadn’t gone anywhere.
 It felt as if you were in Pandora (from Avatar)

 Speaking of galleries, a trip to the Tate Modern influenced the logo design of your brand, tell us about this moment.